-To this day, Scottish law, and government, is different.
-It incorporates a much better blend of what is needed for success and what is wanted for fairness.
-It started out by being developed all alone, as an offshoot of Roman laws, but unfortunately this was much altered once The Kingdom of Great Britain began on the 1st of May, 1707.
+To this day, Scottish law, and government, is different, and it must be said that it incorporates a much better blend of what is needed for success, and what is wanted for fairness.
+This could well be because these laws started out by being developed all alone, as an offshoot of Roman laws.

-Our World Tobacco Issues Indexes tell us that it actually comes in two sizes, and list them as :
+Our original World Tobacco Issues Index tell us that it actually comes in two sizes, and list them as :

 A. Small, 67-68 x 37.
 Back with series title, inscribed "This Series Consists of 24 cards."
 Nos.
 1/12 only issued.